-The isothermal process is done for the low carbon steels and alloy for improvement of their machinability.
+The isothermal annealing is done for the low carbon steels and alloy for improvement of their machinability.

 - In this process the steel will be heated above the upper critical temperature thus it will convert to austenitic steel pretty much rapidly.

 - After the heating, it will be cooled to the temperature below the lower critical temperature about 600-700 degree Celsius.

 - The cooling in this process is done by using the forced cooling methods.